 top of page

-Claire Loon Baldwin is a natural science illustrator and designer based in Maine, specializing in watercolor botanicals, wild foods, and biodiverse landscapes.
+Claire Loon Baldwin is a natural science illustrator, writer, and designer based in Maine, specializing in watercolor botanicals, wild foods, and biodiverse landscapes.

 botanical illustration • brand design • art + nature classes • editorial Illustration • food label design • sustainable art goods •